 I sit down across from her, in the wooden chair I keep in the bathroom so as to take off my boots.

 “Look at that,” she says pointing to a card with a young man on it.
 Several times she places the cards, then picks them back up again to place again in different formations some requiring the whole table and others as few as two or even one card.
 As music blasts from all around the closed room stomping begins above us in rhythm as ancestors clap and hoot tribally.

-“The summer you were sixteen,” she begins as if she loves to tell stories.
+“The fall you were sixteen,” she begins as if she loves to tell stories.
 “A black rectangle half a football field wide and half that in length slowly moved just above the tree tops.
 It had no light on the outside but for the two rectangles of thick, cuuurrved glass on its underside.
 You moved across the yard to take in the details, confirming the metals of the craft were not of Earth.
 It continued across the field, over the house, then over the next field and over that horizon of fooorest.
 You were so young you figured the world was changing and in the future you might hear something about it.”

 I stand.
 “I need to shift back.”